 AMY GOODMAN: On Friday, on the 40th anniversary of the ending of the U.S. bombings in Laos, a bomb left over from the nearly decade-long bombing campaign claimed the life of a two-year-old boy and injured five others as they prepared their lunch over a fire.
 Thoummy, how common is this?

-THOUMMY SILAMPHAN: So now, we want to say, as I think—you know, as the war is ended and stopped many years ago, but now the UXO continue to kill and injure people, until now.
+THOUMMY SILAMPHAN: So now, we want to say, as I think we know, as well, the war is ended and stopped many years ago, but now the UXO continue to kill and injure people until now.
 And that is why we want to involve for the Legacies of War.
 I think Legacies of War is very, very important for the Lao people, especially for the UXO clearance and for victim assistance in Laos, because now we have more than hundred town the UXO explode in Laos.
-And now we also have many survivors that are waiting for support and help.
+And now we also have many survivors that are just waiting for support and help.

 AMY GOODMAN: You have come to the United States.
 This is some fact and figures from The Guardian newspaper.
 So far, the U.S. has contributed an average of about $3 million a year to bomb removal efforts in Laos.
 In contrast, the U.S. spent more than $2 million a day—about $17 million in today’s dollars—for nine years dropping the bombs in the first place.
 Channapha, if you can talk about the significance of this, what the U.S. is doing now and what you want the United States to do?